cpuncekar/cpuncekar/README.md

 <!-- ### Hi there 👋 || positive vibes only please and thank you :) -->
 ![Banner](https://github.com/cpuncekar/cpuncekar/raw/main/04-Github-Personal-Banner-Digital-Designer-Darker-updated.png)

 ### Hello, I'm Chris — a Digital Designer
-with specializations in UI/UX, Web Design, and Graphic Design.
+With specializations in UI/UX, Web Design, and Graphic Design.

 ### 💫 About Me:
 I specialize in web design, digital designer, and graphic creation, with a focus on developing visually appealing and user-centered solutions.
 My work is driven by a passion for creating designs that are both functional and aesthetically pleasing.
 Feel free to explore my projects, and let's connect if you're interested in collaborating.